Specifications of MS Utopia Residences

 Design and planning on the residential cruise ship Utopia commenced in January 2010.
 The shipowner Utopia Residences placed the vessel on order in 2009 (on November 20) and amended the order (with some concept changes) in 2012.
 The deal was signed with the South Korean shipbuilding company Samsung Heavy Industries (Geoje Shipyard).

-Initially planned for inauguration in 2017, the ocean liner Utopia was expected as one of world's most luxurious residential ships ever built.
+Initially planned for inauguration in 2017, the ocean liner Utopia was expected as one of the world's most luxurious residential ships ever built.
 Unfortunately, the cruise shipbuilding project of Utopia Residences was suspended in 2014 due to financial difficulties (insufficient funding).
 The original letter of intent with Samsung Heavy Industries was amended in 2017.
-The vessel is currently on order, with planned launch and completion/inauguration in 2021.
+The vessel is currently on order, with planned launch and completion/inauguration in 2022.

 Staterooms (cruise condos and hotel rooms)

 Utopia cruise ship has max capacity 900 passengers plus 600 crew/staff.
-The 199 suites (cruise condos) are privately-owned residences ranging in size from 130 to 613 m2 (1400-6600 ft2).
+The 199 suites (cruise condos/apartments) are privately-owned residences ranging in size from 130 to 613 m2 (1400-6600 ft2).
 Additionally, the ship has a separate section (comprising two lower decks) designed as a 218-room hotel (owned by Utopia Residences) which accommodations/cabins can be rented like hotel rooms for limited periods.

-Ship's 199 apartments (condos) are sold as permanent private residences.
+Ship's 199 apartments/condos are sold as permanent private residences.
 Those who purchase a suite on the ship can't claim a share of ownership of the cruise vessel itself.
 All cabins as standard amenities offer en-suite bathrooms (with WC, bathtub, glass shower, single- or double-sink marble vanity, premium bath products), half bathrooms/powder rooms (toilet/sink only), walk-in closets, lifejackets and electronic safe box (in the wardrobe), decorative fireplaces, hardwood flooring, recessed LED lighting, wet bars, separate dining areas and kitchens (with marble counter-tops).

 The smallest "cruise ship apartment" (130 m2, with 2 bedrooms plus 2 bathrooms) costs ~USD 4 million (initially advertized at US$3,7 million).
 The largest condos (613 m2 apartments with 4 bedrooms and 3 bathrooms) cost between USD 30-36 million (depending on deck location).
 In 2013, a Beverly Hills Rodeo Drive sales office (in Los Angeles, California) was opened to promote the Utopia Residences venture and accept deposits for the cruise condos.
 The annual maintenance fee for "ship residents" is ~4.5% of the property's listed price.